Montreal-Quakers/website/new_attender/membership.md

 That said, membership is important, even if there are few specific distinctions or privileges that come with it.

 ## The purpose of membership
 * We are all shaped by experiences.
-At some point, becoming a member — "being" a Quaker — is simply an honest expression of the role that this Quaker community has played in our lives
+At some point, becoming a member — "being" a Quaker — is simply an honest expression of the role that this Quaker community has played in our lives.
-* Membership should be a leading from Spirit, in other words, an expression the love we have experienced in this community, like membership in a kind of spiritual family
+* Membership should be a leading from Spirit, in other words, an expression the love we have experienced in this community, like membership in a kind of spiritual family.
-* The purpose of the membership process is to discern whether this love is present, and if so, to recognize and celebrate it
+* The purpose of the membership process is to discern whether this love is present, and if so, to recognize and celebrate it.
-* Membership also may serve to confirm a desire for inclusion and contribution
+* Membership also may serve to confirm a desire for inclusion and contribution.

 ## Responsibilities and privileges of membership
 Membership implies a desire to enter joyfully into the activities of the community: